Update for GPs in Coventry and Warwickshire regarding adult ADHD referrals: Learn more

 • If your patient’s ADHD assessment was completed by Clinical Partners and medication was clinically recommended, they will be automatically invited to join our medication waitlist should they wish to proceed.

 • For patients assessed by another provider, please confirm that their diagnostic report meets NHS standards using the guidance here.
-Once verified, send the report to [email protected] with a request to add your patient to the medication waitlist.
+Once verified, please complete the referral form for your patient to be added to our medication waitlist.

 How we support GPs